 Andrew Forrest has recently released his Indigenous Employment and Training Review, calling for all working-age income support recipients (2.5 million people) to have 100 percent of their funds restricted through Income Management – what does the AUWU think of his idea?

 And secondly, it comes as no surprise that a billionaire would suggest that attacking the unemployed is the best way to fix our country’s shameful neglect of Indigenous Australians.
-As a billionaire mining magnate, I wouldn’t expect him to come up with any other solution, as attacking the unemployed conveniently puts a downward pressure on wages and conditions.
+As a billionaire mining magnate, one wouldn’t expect him to come up with any other solution, as attacking the unemployed conveniently puts a downward pressure on wages and conditions.

 However, it must be noted that Forrest’s suggestion to restrict the income of all the unemployed people through income management is nothing new.
 Income management has already been introduced in many areas across Australia such as Bankstown (NSW), Playford (SA) Rockhampton (QLD) and throughout the Northern Territory affecting thousands of people.
 Indigenous community have been particularly affected.
 While the government has justified income management on the basis that it protects people from substance abuse and addiction, the real role of income management is so the government can maintain its very low Newstart rate.
 The Newstart rate has become so low that the government is worried people will not survive unless the government makes sure all of it is spent on food and essentials!
 The introduction of schemes like income management in low socio-economic has made it easier for the government to continue lowering the Newstart allowance.
 Accordingly, the government has recently frozen the rate of Newstart for the next three years, meaning it will not keep up with inflation and will actually decrease in real terms.
-While it looks that Forrest’s suggestion will not be taken up right now, I expect it will be put back on the table later on as those on Newstart sink deeper and deeper into poverty.
+While it looks that Forrest’s suggestion will not be taken up right now, one expects it to be be put back on the table later on as those on Newstart sink deeper and deeper into poverty.

 Why does the AUWU think unemployed people and other people on income support payments are so frequently attacked by governments?
 What makes them so vulnerable as a group?